Tell your Health Minister to stand up to food companies on sugar

 How does this happen?
 Sugars provide food for the bacteria that dissolve tooth enamel and as sugar consumption increases, so do cavities.
 This damage is irreparable; the tooth cannot repair itself and individuals are left with life-long problems which require fillings, root canal work or extractions.

-In October 2017, the World Health Organisation produced a fact sheet highlighting the dangers of added sugar and tooth decay.
+In October 2017, the World Health Organization produced a fact sheet highlighting the dangers of added sugar and tooth decay.
 They state that almost half of the world’s population is affected by dental caries (tooth decay or dental cavities), making it the most prevalent of all health conditions.

 In Australia, food labels will only tell you the total sugar in a product, not the added stuff.
 And you can’t rely on the ingredient list because there are over 43 different names for added sugar.